 You have purchased a rental property.
 Fantastic!
 If managed correctly a rental property can be a great stream of income.
 So, are you ready to go?
 Lease?
 Check.
 Tenants screened?
 Done.
 Property manager secured?
 Yes.
-Rental property insurance?
-Let’s unpack what you need to know about rental home insurance.
+What about rental property insurance?
+In this blog, we’re going to unpack what you need to know about rental home insurance!

-Rental homes have a couple of potential pitfalls that, if not addressed, can cause significant problems in the event of a claim.
+Rental homes have potential pitfalls that, if not addressed, can cause problems in the event of a claim.
 The first major pitfall for rental property insurance is occupancy.
-The second major pitfall is valuing and will be discussed in a separate post.

-Prior to insuring the home, we recommend that the landlords check with their insurance broker to see what their own particular insurance policy accepts and will insure.
-Some insurance companies want to know how many families occupy the home.
-Others go even further and ask how many people reside there, whether or not they constitute a family.
-Knowing what is acceptable to your insurance company is likely one of the most important conversations that you can have.
+Prior to insuring the home, we recommend landlords check in with their insurance broker.
+Landlords need to know what their particular insurance policy accepts and will insure.
+For example, some insurance companies want to know how many families occupy the home.
+Others go even further and ask how many people reside there.
+Further, whether or not these occupants constitute a family.
+Therefore, knowing what is acceptable to your insurance company is likely one of the most important things you can do.

 At Campbell & Haliburton Insurance, we understand that insurance can appear complicated and confusing.
-Take the time to talk with your agent.
-Ask all your questions and please make this an ongoing priority.
-Sit down with your broker at least once per year and do a review.
-Find out what you have, what you need, and what is available.
+Therefore, take the time to talk with your agent.
+Further, ask all your questions and make this an ongoing priority!
+We recommend sitting down with your broker at least once per year to do a review.

 Rented, Occupied, or Vacant

 So what’s the big deal?
 Is this really that important?
-Most insurance policies have requirements that they will be notified once a dwelling is vacant.
-They may require to be notified right away.
-They may give 30 days grace until they need to be notified.
-It is important to talk with your broker to see what your policy’s requirements are.
+Yes, it is!
+Most insurance policies have requirements and will be notified once a dwelling is vacant.
+Further, they may require to be notified right away.
+Or, they may give a 30 days grace period for notification.
+Therefore, it is important to talk with your broker to see what your policy’s requirements are.

 What happens if an insurance company is not aware that a dwelling is vacant?
-There could potentially be no coverage in the event of a claim.
+Well, there could potentially be no coverage in the event of a claim.
 That is not a situation that we want, as an insurance broker.
-That is certainly not a situation that you want, as a landlord.
-So please make sure that if you have a rental home you keep your insurance broker informed as to how it is occupied.
+Further, that is certainly not a situation you want, as a landlord.
+So make sure you keep your insurance broker informed on when your rental home occupied.

 Single Family Occupied

 Most rental homes are occupied as single-family dwellings.
 This means that there is one family living in the home.
-This could be a traditional nuclear family occupied by Mom, Dad, and their kids.
-It could also be a couple of siblings renting the home together, or it could be a couple living in a common-law relationship.
+This could be a traditional family occupied by mom, dad, and their kids.
+However, it could also be a couple of siblings renting the home together.
+The list goes on…

-Typically insurance companies deem “family” to be immediate family.
-If someone is renting a home with cousins or second cousins, or fourth cousins once removed (whatever that actually means) it would likely not be considered as a single family occupied dwelling.
+Insurance companies typically deem “family” to be immediate family.
+What if you are someone renting a home with cousins or second cousins, or fourth cousins once removed (whatever that actually means)?
+Well, this would likely not be considered as a single family occupied dwelling.

 Two Family Occupied

-A two-family occupied dwelling would be a dwelling occupied by, you guessed it, two families.
-This would typically be the situation where two friends are renting a home together.
+A two-family occupied dwelling would be a dwelling occupied by, you guessed it, two families!
+For example, this would be when two friends rent a home together.
 Now, not one, but two families occupy the dwelling.
-For many insurance companies, this does not cause any concern as long as they are aware of it.
+For many insurance companies, this does not cause any concern.
+We just need to be aware of it!
 That is the key.
-So, as always, we recommend that you speak with your insurance broker to make sure that there are no concerns with two people occupying the home.
+So, as always, we recommend that you speak with your insurance broker to make sure that there are no concerns.

 More Than Two Families